 - Collect the contact information of any witnesses.

-- Contact an Uber and Lyft lawyer you can trust.
+- Contact an Uber and Lyft driver car accident lawyer you can trust.

 - Take photos of the accident and all injuries.